Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 Portals can be useful, but they can also create friction and support calls.

-In portal research we conducted with UK adults, we found that the average person has 119 digital accounts, and 20% reset logins weekly.
+In portal login research with UK adults, we found that the average person has 119 digital accounts, and 20% reset logins weekly.

 That friction drives password reset requests, abandoned journeys, and avoidable calls.